Samsung UBD-K8500 4K/UHD Player Settings Tips/Troubleshooting

 (I always power up devices in this order - Display (TV), A/V Receiver and finally the Player.)

 Some owners of HDCP 2.2/HDR/HDMI 2.0a AVRs and TVs have had intermittent problems at times using the UBD-K8500.
 The 2 cable method, using certified HDMI 2.0 cables (as short as possible) can help minimize problems.
 Also check for new firmware updates for your TV and AVR.

-I did see it quit disc playback after repeated FF/Reverse testing a scene on a UHD disk, ejecting it with a message about the disc being dirty/unreadable.
-(I'd seen other reports of this message, but it only happened after repeated or sustained FF/Rev. This was still an issue with firmware 1009.)
+I did see the K8500 quit disc playback after repeated FF/Reverse testing a scene on a UHD disk, ejecting it with a message about the disc being dirty/unreadable.
+(I'd seen other reports of this message, but it only happened after repeated or sustained FF/Rev. This was still an issue with firmware 1009, but may be fixed in later firmware updates.)
 The included remote is too narrow (buttons too condensed, frustrating to use), so I used the remote (AK59-00167A) from my Samsung BD-F7500 instead.

 UHD Player Settings Tip for TV's without high Nit (brightness) capability